 New Jersey Environmental Digital Library (NJEDL) is an open repository of digital research and educational materials.
 Our chief activity is to collect, organize, and make available digital information on New Jersey's environment - emanating from the state's government agencies, non-profit and non-governmental organizations, research institutes, and academic departments - for the use of students, scholars, citizens, and government officials.

-- Preserving the state's cultural resources and artifacts for use by current and future generations of citizens, educators, researchers and students through rigorous digitization strategies and sophisticated storage and access technologies.
+- Preserving the state's cultural resources and artifacts pertaining to the environment and natural resources for use online by current and future generations of citizens, educators, researchers, and students.

 - Ensuring that these materials are available 24/7 and maintained in perpetuity.

-- Maintaining a Search Portal that assures simple, effective access strategies that make all resources readily available to anyone interested in any aspect of New Jersey’ environmental issues.
+- Maintaining a search portal that assures simple, effective access strategies that make all resources readily available.

 - Actively promoting and facilitating participation by New Jersey environmental organizations wishing to use or contribute to NJEDL.